physrisk/website-source/articles/2024/multi-success-heterogeneous-detrapping-process.md

-When presenting [heterogeneous detrapping process]({filename}/articles/2024/heterogeneous-detrapping-process.md) at the [DPG conference]({filename}/articles/2024/our-group-attends-dpg-2024.md) I got a question (or suggestion to check) what would happen if instead of heterogeneous traps we would require multiple successes for the charge carrier to escape?
-In the [previous post]({filename}/articles/2024/multi-success-detrapping-process.md) we have seen that it change almost nothing when the detrapping times are exponential.
+When presenting [heterogeneous detrapping process]({filename}/articles/2024/heterogeneous-detrapping-process.md) at the [DPG conference]({filename}/articles/2024/our-group-attends-dpg-2024.md) I got a question (or a suggestion to check) what would happen if instead of heterogeneous traps we would require multiple successes for the charge carrier to escape?
+In the [previous post]({filename}/articles/2024/multi-success-detrapping-process.md) we have seen that this change makes relatively little difference when the detrapping times are exponential.
 But what if they are power-law?
 What if we require \\\( N\_{success} \\\) successes within the [heterogeneous detrapping process]({filename}/articles/2024/heterogeneous-detrapping-process.md)?